SeanPurvis/sword-java/README.md

 Notes
 ---

-- Currently, the only committed code that has been added to the Dropwizard archetype are POJO Database Table Representations.
-11/9/2017
+- The User endpoint works all the way from database to client and back.
+12/13/17
 - Naming conventions of MySQL tables have to remain the same until a large scale database migration can take place.
 At this time, that is not possible.
 11/9/2017